 Marilou is an ICF Professional Certified Coach (PCC) and a Strozzi Institute Certified Somatic Coach (CSC).
 She holds a B.S. degree in Human Services and has apprenticed with consciousness leaders in the body-mind sciences for over 35 years.
 Marilou is on the faculty for Georgetown University’s Institute for Transformational Leadership for the Leadership Coaching Program and American University’s Key Executive Leadership Programs.

 Dan’s leadership coaching and strategic consulting is based on his own 28 years of experience as a business owner and leader himself.
 He has held many positions in his career, from line supervisor, to president of a company, to serving on the governing board of one of America’s largest B2B information companies.
-These experiences give Dan a deep understanding of the challenges leaders at all levels face and what it takes to grow and develop.
-He’s the founder and principle of his firm, Xponential Coaching & Consulting in Washington, D.C.
+This experience gives Dan a deep understanding of the challenges leaders at all levels face and what it takes to grow and develop.
+He’s the founder and principal of his firm, Xponential Coaching & Consulting in Washington, D.C.

-Dan has been a coach for American University’s Key Executive Leadership Programs since September 2013.
-His other federal-agency coaching work outside of AU has been at EPA and the Federal Housing Finance Agency.
-His other clients include The American Red Cross, AARP, Montgomery County Public Schools, the Kiplinger publishing company, internet start-ups, software providers and the University of Maryland Center for Environmental Science.
+Dan has been a coach with American University’s Key Executive Leadership Programs and the TSA Leadership Institute since September 2013.
+His Key clients have held positions at the DHS, National Science Foundation, U.S. Postal Service, NIH, Department of Defense, Federal Bureau of Investigation, The Federal Reserve Board, USDA and the Social Security Administration.
+His clients outside of AU have included The American Red Cross, AARP, Montgomery County Public Schools, software providers, trucking and construction companies, and the University of Maryland Center for Environmental Science.

 Jeri Darling is President of Darling Global, LLC and has more than 25 years of experience working with diverse organizations in the areas of strategy, leadership, and organizational effectiveness.